6 tips for facilitating remote collaboration sessions

 So don’t let geographic constraints limit what your team can accomplish.
 Waiting for everyone to be in the same office may simply take too long.
 Instead, try facilitating a virtual brainstorm to keep up the creative momentum.

 Keep in mind that many of the same basic principles of good workshop facilitation still apply to remote sessions:

 After planning the basics, factor in the unique aspects of a virtual session.
 First, in order to have real-time discussion use a good web conferencing tool such as Google Hangouts, Appear.in or GoToMeeting.
-Then, combine that with an online whiteboard such as Mural.ly to foster your best creativity.
+Then, combine that with a collaborative, online whiteboard like Mural to foster your best creativity.